 The children are taught R.E. through a blocked week of lessons, to allow the children to focus and learn in-depth about a particular religion or theme.
 Over the course of the year, children learn about religions, as well as learning from religions; making links between their own experiences and ideas.
 This term the children will explore their knowledge, skills and understanding of Hinduism by:

-- Understanding why the River Ganges is a sacred place for Hindus.
+- Understanding why Diwali is a special celebration for Hindus.

-- Exploring Hindu ideas about rituals and festivals relating to the river.
+- Exploring Hindu ideas about rituals and belonging.

 - Understanding more about the Hindu religion; developing their skills in finding and retrieving information about it.

 Design and Technology

 The children are taught design and technology through a blocked week of lessons, to allow the children to focus and learn in-depth about a particular project or theme.
 This term the children will develop their knowledge, skills and understanding of ‘Structures’ by;

 - Designing and making their own Sutton Veny henge!

 Through the week technology is used as an exciting learning tool within many subjects.
 Computing skills are taught weekly so that the children have a broad range of experiences using a variety of devices.
 The children learn to become digitally literate within a safe environment in order to apply their knowledge, skills and understanding both within and out of school.